Persistence of strain in motor-filament assemblies: Analytical model and equations

-Equations (1)-(4) specify the evolution of the filament displacement $U(s,t)$, the motor density $N(s,t)$ and the motor stretch $Y(s,t)$ in terms of the dimensionless parameters $\mathcal{A}_1, \mathcal{A}_2, \mathcal{A}_3$ and $\Psi \equiv {\omega}^{o}_{\mathrm{off}} / {\omega}^{o}_{\mathrm{on}}$.
-While $\Psi$ is related to the duty ratio of the motors, ${\mathcal{A}}_{1}$ and ${\mathcal{A}}_{3}$ determine the mechanism that yields the average extension of attached motors.
-Specifically, when ${\mathcal{A}}_{3} \ll 1$, the role of the pre-strain $d_{m}$ is negligible \cite{Vilfan} while when ${\mathcal{A}}_{1} \ll 1$, pre-strain dominates \cite{Grill}.
 Our model complements and differs from previous attempts in a few important ways.
-Firstly, the detachment rate ${{\omega}^{o}_{\mathrm{off}}}$ depends on the motor extension \cite{Vilfan, Grill} and not the rate of extension \cite{Hilfinger}, consistent with experiments that show that bond failure is more naturally dependent on the extension and only weakly on the rate of extension \cite{Evans}.
-Secondly, the non-linear coupling between passive and active deformations in (\ref{eq:stretch}) distinguishes our model from previous studies of motor mediated bending of filaments \cite{Hilfinger}.
-Finally, we assume that the filament is (weakly) extensible, bolstered by experimental evidence in passive systems \cite{Heussinger,Howard_2}, and unlike all previous studies of active ordered filaments.
+First, consistent with experiments suggesting that bond failure is more naturally dependent on the extension and only weakly on the rate of extension, we have chosen ${{\omega}^{o}_{\mathrm{off}}}$ to depend on motor extension \cite{Vilfan_1, Grill} and not the rate of extension \cite{Hilfinger}.
+Second, non-linear coupling between passive and active deformations in (3)-(5) distinguishes our model from previous studies of motor mediated bending of filaments \cite{Hilfinger}.
+Finally, our model filament is weakly extensible, bolstered by recent experimental evidence \cite{Heussinger,Howard_2,ward2015}.